bryntum/siesta/README.md

 Siesta is an ubiquitous, full-featured, open-source JavaScript/TypeScript testing tool, developed at [Bryntum](https://www.bryntum.com/) for more than 10 years.

-Main features of the version 6:
+Version 6 is a complete rewrite, using a modern technologies stack and the decade of test driven development experience.

+Main features:

-- It can run the tests in browsers, Node.js and Deno, assuming the code being tested is isomorphic
+- It can run tests in browsers, Node.js and Deno, assuming that the code being tested is isomorphic
 - Supports parallel execution
-- Provides a precise deep diff for equality comparison
+- Provides accurate and well-formatted deep diff for equality assertion

 Siesta powers the test suites of all [Bryntum products](https://www.bryntum.com) and thousands clients.